 The Family Nurse Practitioner (FNP) degree offered by Pacific College prepares nurses with the knowledge and experience to manage the healthcare needs of individuals and their families across the lifespan on a transitional healthcare system.

 The Family Nurse Practitioner program is focused on developing the knowledge and skills necessary to deliver nursing care to persons of all ages across primary care settings, including those in rural and under-served areas.
 FNP graduates are prepared for advanced clinical practice that involves individuals and families throughout the lifespan and across the health continuum.
 The program is designed for working professionals seeking advanced skills in nursing that have already earned a baccalaureate degree in nursing and have worked as an RN.
 Coursework is completed online and clinical experiences are completed in your local facilities.

-The admission requirements listed below have been established for students entering the Family Nurse Practitioner Program at Pacific College:
+The admission requirements listed below have been established for students entering the Family Nurse Practitioner Program at Pacific College.
+Applicants need to provide:

-1. Baccalaureate in Nursing (BSN) from a regionally accredited college or university
+1. A Baccalaureate in Nursing (BSN) degree from an accredited college or university.

 2. An official undergraduate/graduate transcripts (minimum 3.0 GPA)